hieu3210/pyLTS/README.md

 Contributing and citation
 ------------------------
 Contributions are welcome — please open issues or pull requests.
-If you use pyLTS in your research, please cite the repository and relevant Hedge Algebra literature.
+If you use pyLTS in your research, please cite the repository and relevant Hedge Algebras literature.

 License
 -------